 There are two concurrent bus tours of Maryland.
 Participants must choose one tour.
 Tours are limited to 100 people, so choose early.
 Tours include lunch and dinner featuring distinctive local fare.

 This day-long tour takes VAF members into Maryland, traversing the varied landscapes found within an hour’s drive of the Potomac River, between Washington, DC and the Chesapeake Bay.
-The tour will showcase Maryland’s early African-American, religious and agricultural heritage, while focusing on early domestic 1andscapes and a variety of Chesapeake building forms.
-The day will begin at His Lordship’s Kindness (1784-1786), an 18th-century plantation featuring terracing, a family cemetery, and a row of early outbuildings, including a rare surviving18th-century brick privy.
+The tour will showcase Maryland’s early African-American, religious, and agricultural heritage, while focusing on early domestic landscapes and a variety of Chesapeake building forms.
+The day will begin at His Lordship’s Kindness (1784-1786), an 18th-century plantation featuring terracing, a family cemetery, and a row of early outbuildings, including a rare surviving 18th-century brick privy.
 The impressive five-part brick house originally held a private chapel in its wing.
 The next stop will be Wyoming (circa 1760, 1800 and 1850), a well-preserved, gambrel-roofed, frame house, displaying a plan and form highly reflective of the Chesapeake with a pent chimney and telescoping additions.
-Heading east, we will stop in the West Benning Road neighborhood of the waterfront town of Galesville – the heart of a free-black community established in the late 19th century.
+Heading east, we will stop in the West Benning Road neighborhood of the waterfront town of Galesville–the heart of a free-black community established in the late 19th century.
 Lunch will be served at the Rosenwald School (1929) with some of the school’s alumni and members of the Galesville Hot Sox, a Negro League Baseball team that played at the nearby ball field.
 After lunch, we will have time to visit the houses along West Benning Road, which were built by the Woodfield Fish & Oyster Company for their predominately African-American workers.
 Next, we will head to Tulip Hill, (1756, 1790), an imposing five-part Georgian House overlooking the West River built by members of the prominent West River Quaker Meeting.
 Emancipated slaves from surrounding plantations, including Tulip Hill, formed the nucleus of Galesville’s African American community.
-After a visit to Riversdale, an early 19th-century gentry house now standing amidst urbanizing suburbs, we end the day in Bladensburg, Maryland, a now-urbanized town that preserves resources dating to the town’s 18th-century origin as a tobacco port on the Anacostia River, as well as more modern resources such as a wonderful mid-century commercial office building.
+After a visit to Riversdale, an early 19th-century gentry house now standing amidst urbanizing suburbs, we end the day in Bladensburg, Maryland, a now-urbanized town that preserves resources dating to the town’s 18th-century origin as a tobacco port on the Anacostia River and the Hilleary-Magruder House (c.
+1742).
 We will dine on the terraced front lawn of Bostwick, a 1746 house with a Colonial Revival remake, now used as a teaching laboratory for University of Maryland’s historic preservation program.